-In 2012, thirty-four faculty members were appointed to emeritus status.
+In 2013, sixteen faculty members were appointed to emeritus status (see a list of all emeriti designated).
 NEO now has more than 575 members.
 About 70% of NEO members still live in Illinois (greater Chicago area) and 38% of those in Evanston.
 (See graphs of NEO members as of 2012.)

 Membership in NEO, moreover, extends as well to retired professional staff who performed a core academic function (e.g., librarians) and retired senior administrative staff subject to a vote by NEO's Executive Council.
 (See NEO's Charter for more information.)